tryton/trytond/doc/topics/logs.rst

 Logging configuration
 =====================

-Without any configuration, trytond write INFO messages to standard output.
+Without any configuration, trytond writes ERROR messages to standard output.
+With the verbose flag set, it writes INFO message.
+And with the verbose and development flags set, it write DEBUG message.

 Logs can be configured using a `configparser-format`_ file.
 The filename can be specified using trytond ``logconf`` parameter.